-The LEA is required to choose the CSI and TSI schools with the greatest needs.
-The SEA will then accept or deny funding for these schools in the competitive multi-grant application process.
-Additionally, schools that choose a multi-year, evidence-based school improvement strategy may be prioritized for continued funding until the strategy is complete, subject to availability of federal funds.
+The 1003(a) funds will be offered as a competitive grant for all CSI and TSI schools.
+Additionally, schools that choose a multi-year, NDE-approved school improvement strategy can expect to be prioritized for continued funding until the strategy is complete, subject to availability of federal funds.
+Each spring the schools will have an opportunity to propose their school improvement evidence-based strategies.